nikolanovoselec/m365-mcp-server-production/OPERATIONS.md

 wrangler secret put AI_GATEWAY_SERVICE_TOKEN   # if using service-token policies
 ```

-`wrangler.toml` ships with an `[[ai]]` binding.
-Cloudflare injects the gateway credentials at runtime;
-no additional environment variables are necessary for the binding itself.
+`wrangler.toml` now ships with placeholders for account, AI Gateway, KV IDs, and the production domain alongside the required `[[ai]]` binding.
+Replace each value before deployment and rely on `wrangler secret put` for every sensitive field (including `GRAPH_API_VERSION`).

 ## 3. Migration Phases